BirthdayResearch/jellyfishsdk/README.md

 up `regtest` instances for testing.
 The number of containers it will spin up concurrently is dependent on your jest `--maxConcurrency` count.

-Coverage is collected at pr merge with `codecov`; more testing 🚀 less 🐛 = 😎
+Coverage is collected at each pull request to main with `codecov`; more testing 🚀 less 🐛 = 😎

 ```shell
 jest